 How Capital One 360 Works

-However, stodgy or not, it’s banking that’s at the core of Capital One 360.
-The bank’s personal bank offerings include checking and savings accounts, along with certificates of deposit (CDs).
+Banking is at the core of Capital One 360.
+The bank's personal bank offerings include checking and savings accounts, along with certificates of deposit (CDs).

 Although Capital One has brick-and-mortar locations, it's first and foremost an online bank.
 In fact, you can receive only limited services for your 360 accounts at each branch.